sensebox/tutorials.opensensemap.org/README.md

 $ bundle exec jekyll serve
 ~~~

+For `Jekyll` documentation checkout this link: https://jekyllrb.com/docs/variables/
+`Jekyll` uses `Liquid` as a templating engine.
+For `Liquid` checkout this documentation: https://shopify.github.io/liquid/

 ## i18n

 The master contains the german version of the docs and serves [https://docs.sensebox.de].
 English is stored in the `EN` branch and serves [https://en.docs.sensebox.de].